C-Mac's Co-operative "Join Us" Strategy

 - Management buyout

-- Close down the business (discussed only)
+- Liquidate or wind up the business (discussed only)

 Baby boomers now in 2017 average age 67, own many small businesses in Western Sydney wanting to exit their businesses and realise their assets for retirement are faced with many issues.